timmyjose/oyi-code/docs/notes.md

 * Instead of an OOP system, a trait-like system would be useful.
 This will also tie in nicely with the Iterators paradigm mentioned previously.
 This would be similar to Rust's traits system.

+Mon Feb  1 14:20:43 IST 2021

+  * I have almost finalised on basing Oyi on LOGO.
+Basically, the core language will be a modified version of LOGO with static-typing, possibly no dynamic scoping, and strong type inference.
+Any or all of this is liable to change though.
+Reference: The History of LOGO.